-- 1. Petroleum Products 1.
-Mineral fuels including oil - 2.
-Jewellery 2.
-Gem, precious metals - 3.
+1. Petroleum Products 1.
+Mineral fuels including oil

+- 2. Jewellery 2.
+Gem , precious metals - 3.
 Automobile 3.
-Electrical Machinery and equipments
+Electrical Machinery and equipments a.
+The buying and selling of goods takes place within the boundaries of the same country.

 1. What are the features of Internal trade?